abhigupta543/abg011.github.io/_posts/2019-12-17-Mother-Vertex.md

 ---
 layout: post
-title: "Finding Mother Vertes in a graph"
+title: "Finding Mother Vertex in a graph"
 date: 2019-12-17
 ---